Gospel Guidebook: Getting and Keeping It Right 한국어 日本語

 Romans 4:17-22 and the Demonstration of Abraham's Faith

-Opponents of justification by the imputation of Christ's righteousness to the ungodly have tried in various ways to explain away the plain words of Romans 4, especially verses 3 and 5, by interpreting the word "faith" to include "faithful living" and "commitment."
-However, in Romans 4:2, Paul draws our attention to the "faithful living" of Abraham, and says that those acts of faithfulness, though certainly worthy of praise before men, gained him no standing with God.
+Opponents of justification by imputed righteousness have tried to explain away the plain words of Romans 4:3-5 by interpreting the word "faith" as faithfulness or faithful living.
+However, in Romans 4:2, Paul draws our attention to the faithful living of Abraham, and says that those acts of faithfulness, though certainly worthy of praise before men, gained him no standing with God.

 In Isaiah 51:2, we learn that God had exclusively called Abraham, blessed him, and multiplied him, resulting in the faith and obedience we read of in Hebrews 11:8-9.
 All of this happened before Genesis 15:6 where we are first told that Abraham's faith was reckoned to him for righteousness.
-Romans 4:2 is significant because it tells us that these works of Abraham, including the faith and obedience mentioned in Hebrews 11:8-9, did not contribute to his justification by faith.
+Romans 4:2 is significant because it tells us that these works of Abraham, including the faith and obedience mentioned in Hebrews 11:8-9, did not contribute to his justification.
 This is why Paul carefully positions the content of Romans 4:2 directly before speaking of Abraham's justification by faith in Romans 4:3.
-He was essentially preemptively refuting the very objection that so many opponents of justification by imputed righteousness are trusting in.
-Continuing on, the Apostle Paul insists that it was "ungodly" Abraham (Romans 4:5, cf. Joshua 24:2-3) who was justified apart from works (including the "God-produced works" of Hebrews 11:8-9, which are just a subset of works), on the basis of believing God with respect to the gospel that was preached to him beforehand concerning Christ coming through his seed line (Galatians 3:6-8, 3:16, John 8:56).
+He was preemptively refuting the very objection that so many opponents of imputed righteousness are appealing to.
+Paul then insists that it was "ungodly" Abraham (Romans 4:5, cf. Joshua 24:2-3) who was justified apart from works (including the "Spirit-produced works" of Hebrews 11:8-9), on the basis of believing God with respect to the gospel that was preached to him beforehand concerning Christ coming through his seed line (Galatians 3:6-8, 3:16, John 8:56).